 5. Turn on Power Saving Mode

-Since you’re not going to be using it to read text messages, you’ll want to turn your watch on power-saving mode.
-This will extend your battery life during your run.
+Since you’re not going to be using it to read text messages during your run, turn your watch on power-saving mode.
+This will extend your battery life during activities.
 You’ll definitely want to do this if you plan to use your watch for long runs.

 6. Turn Off Notifications

 For a whole year, I always ran with my Garmin watch without my phone.
 My run was completely peaceful and quiet.
-Then I got an armband and brought my phone with me a couple times, and the watch blew up with notifications, which got me off my groove running.
+Then I got an armband and brought my phone with me a couple times.
+The watch blew up with notifications, which got me off my groove running.

-You don’t want this to happen to you during your run, so be sure to turn off notifications on your Apple Watch.
-This will prevent distractions while you’re running.
+You don’t want this to happen to you during your run.
+So be sure to turn off notifications on your Apple Watch.
+This will prevent distractions while you’re in the pain cave.
 You’ll be able to catch up with your family and friends once you’ve finished your run.